Russell Library (St Patrick's College): History

 The Russell library, named after former president and professor at Maynooth College, Charles William Russell, was completed in 1861, taking sixteen years to construct in total.
-The library was designed by renowned British architect Augustus Welby Northmore Pugin (1812-1852), who did not live to see its completion.
+The library was designed by renowned British architect Augustus Welby Northmore Pugin (1812–1852), who did not live to see its completion.
 Work on the library began in 1845 when the grant received by the college increased dramatically.
 The President at the time, Lawrence Renehan decided to renovate and expand the colleges library facilities, and opted for the reputed talents of Pugin to realize his vision.
 The final design included popular contemporary features such as high Gothic windows and an open timbered roof.
-The library initially served St. Patrick's College Maynooth, a seminary for the education of priests, founded in 1795.
-The entrance hall of the library contains a large stone statue of King George III, a tribute to the man who approved the establishment of St. Patrick's college and the library within, in 1795.
-The Russell library houses the historical collections of St. Patrick's College, and also the archives of the Irish college in Salamanca.
-These archives, numbering some fifty thousand documents dating from the foundation of the college in 1592, were relocated to Maynooth college in 1951, following the closure of the Irish college.
+The library initially served St Patrick's College Maynooth, a seminary for the education of priests, founded in 1795.
+The entrance hall of the library contains a large stone statue of King George III, a tribute to the man who approved the establishment of St Patrick's college and the library within, in 1795.
+The Russell library houses the historical collections of St Patrick's College, and also the archives of the Irish college in Salamanca.
+These archives, numbering some 50,000 documents dating from the foundation of the college in 1592, were relocated to Maynooth college in 1951, following the closure of the Irish college.

-Maynooth University hosted an exhibition at the Russell library on April 18, 2018 to commemorate the centenary of a protest against compulsory conscription during the second world war.
+Maynooth University hosted an exhibition at the Russell library on 18 April 2018, to commemorate the centenary of a protest against compulsory conscription during the second world war.
 The library, today, serves as a research library for Maynooth University.

-Math collection
+Mathematics collection

-The math collection of the library holds many rare collections and older printed books.
+The mathematics collection of the library includes many rare collections and older printed books.
 There is information available about items in the collection from the early 19th century and their substantial connection with the teaching of mathematics.
-In the mathematics collection there is an example of André Darré’s Elements of Geometry with both Plane and Spherical Trigonometry (Dublin, 1813).
+In the mathematics collection there is an example of André Darré's Elements of Geometry with both Plane and Spherical Trigonometry (Dublin, 1813).
 Darré produced the book to help reform the study of mathematics in the college at that time.